How to Set Goals in Your Bridal Sewing Business

 “I want to be done sewing at least 2 days before each bride’s final appointment by the end of this season” is actionable too.

-And here is the part I really want to emphasize: achievable matters.
+And here’s the part I really want to emphasize: achievable matters.

-You do not need goals that make you feel behind before you even begin.
+You don’t need goals that make you feel behind before you even begin.
 You need goals that stretch you without crushing you.

 Smaller Goals Are Not Less Impressive